 Compensation becomes higher for these executives, as their salaries rise by a median of 8.6 percent (mean of 17.6 percent) and their bonuses increase by a median of 19.4 percent (mean of 34.3 percent).
-While these changes are lower than the 49.1 percent average change in salary plus bonus observed for target CEOs in the 1980s by Agrawal and Walkling (1994), their matching sample of non-target firms experienced a 44.9 percent increase.
-Agrawal and Walkling also use a slightly longer window of time, from two years before the bid to one year after.

-Although the revisions in salary and bonus look fairly good for target CEOs, the survival rates for these executives are strikingly low.
-We read the first proxy statement filed by the buyer in the aftermath of the merger to determine whether target CEOs who had taken a position in the merged firm are still in place.
-After one year, the fraction of target CEOs serving as executives of the buyer drops from .503 to .349, meaning that only 67.1 percent of ex-CEOs survive their first year in office as an executive of the target.
+However, the survival rates for target CEOs are strikingly low.
+We read the first proxy statement filed by the buyer in the aftermath of the merger to determine whether target CEOs who had taken a position in the merged firm are still in place; for unclear cases, we also consulted 10-K filings, news reports, and related sources.
+After one year, the fraction of target CEOs serving as executives of the buyer drops from .503 to .344, meaning that only 65.6 percent of ex-CEOs survive their first year in office as an executive of the target.

 Panel B of Table 4 presents more detailed data about the survival rates of target CEOs who become executives of the parent.
-We separate these officers into four gradations: (a) CEO, president, and chairman; (b) other executive officers; (c) executives in subsidiaries of the buyer (such as CEOs who remain as CEOs of the target once it becomes wholly owned by the buyer);

-and (d) vice chairman of the board, a title that usually carries little or no operating responsibility.
+We separate these officers into four gradations: (a) CEO, president, and chairman; (b) other executive officers; (c) executives in subsidiaries of the buyer (such as CEOs who remain as CEOs of the target once it becomes wholly owned by the buyer); and (d) vice chairman of the board, a title that usually carries little or no operating responsibility.
 We extend our analysis by reading proxy statements filed for the three years after the acquisition.4 All categories of executives have extremely high departure rates.
 First-year departure rates range from 23.1 percent for officers in the top-three category to 59.3 percent for vice chairmen.
-After three years, 67.3 percent of top-three officers and 88.2 percent of subsidiary executives are gone, and departure rates are similarly high for vice chairmen and executives in other positions.
+After three years, 67.3 percent of top-three offices and 78.3 percent of subsidiary executives are gone, and departure rates are similarly high for vice chairmen and executives in other positions.